 Brexit is here and the curtain is now closed to Brits who wish to move to Croatia with EU privileges.
 If you are one of the lucky UK citizens who managed to get residence before the end of 2020, congratulations.
-For those of you who were already living in Croatia with temporary or permanent residence, regardless of how long, you will need to apply for residence again.
+For those of you who were already living in Croatia with temporary or permanent residence, regardless of how long, you will need to request a new residence permit card.

 In response to Brexit and the associated withdrawal agreement, Croatia has updated their law and rulebook that governs the long-term stay of UK citizens.
-These updates define the guidelines for reapplying for residence.
-We’ll go over in great detail below what this all means and how you must reapply for residence in Croatia.
+These updates define the guidelines for requesting a new permit.
+We’ll go over in great detail below what this all means.

 In this post, we will cover: